-The number of acronyms in Death Stranding is borderline excessive, but it neither dumbs everything down nor skips over anything you want to know more about.
+The number of acronyms during my Death Stranding gameplay was borderline excessive, but it didn’t dumb everything down nor skips over anything you want to know more about.
 For the first 10 hours or so, I was quite ignorant to the story as it was a little too much at times and in some respects, pretentious.

 So much emphasis has gone into this being a Hideo Kojima game, but like the film auteurs before him, it isn’t the work of one person.
 A lot of research has gone into this – fitting it all into one game to appeal to such a wide range of people is a feat in itself.
 To not stray away too much from the actual gameplay, you can access a database that will answer most of your questions.
 Most.

 You’re Nothing Without The Likes